smith-scram-lab/Scram-Flexiv/readme.md

 ## Software Setup
 1. **Connect Teach Pendant**: Connect the teach pendant to the robot via Wi-Fi or a wired connection.
 2. **Initial Configuration**: Follow the instructions in the [User Manual](https://rdk.flexiv.com/manual/index.html) to perform the initial configuration and test-run your first program.
+Step by step guide can be found in this [section](#step-by-step-software)
-3. **Flexiv Elements**: Use Flexiv Elements software to control the robot and execute programs.
+4. **Flexiv Elements**: Use Flexiv Elements software to control the robot and execute programs.
 Refer to the [Training Video](path/to/Training_Video.pdf) for a detailed guide on using the software.

 ## Safety Protocols
 Safety is paramount when operating the Flexiv Rizon 4 robot.
 Please refer to the [Safety Section](path/to/User_Manual.pdf#page=5) of the User Manual for detailed safety instructions and protocols.